 - Year founded: 1886 (Sandoz), 1970 (Ciba-Geigy), 1996 (merger of Ciba-Geigy and Sandoz)

 Novartis is a Swiss pharmaceutical company.
-It manufactures prescription drugs for various types of diseases.
-Some of its bestselling products include Entresto, a medication for use in heart failure, Cosentyx, a psoriasis treatment, and Kesimpta, a treatment for certain forms of multiple sclerosis (MS).
+It manufactures prescription drugs for various diseases.
+Some of its bestselling products include Entresto, a medication used to treat heart failure; Cosentyx, a treatment for psoriasis; and Kesimpta, a treatment for certain forms of multiple sclerosis (MS).

 - Revenue (TTM): $8.7 billion